FOREST: Developments following the smoking ban

 In February 2006, FOREST lost its fight against comprehensive smoke-free workplace regulations in England, achieved via a House of Commons free vote and subsequently implemented on 1 July 2007.
 Complementing smoke-free workplace regulations already introduced in Scotland (March 2006), Northern Ireland and Wales (both April 2007), these included all pubs, bars, cafés and restaurants, private members' clubs and any indoor workplace.
-Following this UK-wide defeat, FOREST has undertaken to continue to lobby under a 'freedom of choice' banner and in 2010 launched an Irish branch, Forest Eireann – the Republic of Ireland having instituted nationwide smoke-free workplace regulations in March 2004.
+Following this UK-wide defeat, FOREST undertook to continue to lobby under a 'freedom of choice' banner.

+In 2010, FOREST launched an Irish branch, "Forest Éireann" – the Republic of Ireland having instituted nationwide smoke-free workplace regulations in March 2004.
+Forest Éireann's stated aim was "to represent smokers in Ireland", replicating the activities of its parent group in the United Kingdom.
+In September 2010, Forest Éireann published a report stating that the ban on indoor smoking had been the cause of a decline in trade experienced by Irish pubs, and calling for the ban to be relaxed.
+As of 2010, the spokesman for the Irish group was John Mallon, a sales manager and former oil rigger.

-Concern about the potential impact of smoke-free regulations upon the income of publicans and licensees was a theme in FOREST's subsequent opposition to smoke-free workplace measures.
-FOREST launched its 'Save Our Pubs and Clubs' Campaign in 2009, with Greg Knight, Conservative MP, and Anthony Worrall-Thompson in attendance.
+Concern about the potential impact of smoke-free regulations upon the income of publicans and licensees was also a theme in FOREST's opposition to smoke-free workplace measures in the UK.
+FOREST launched its 'Save Our Pubs and Clubs' campaign in 2009, with Greg Knight, Conservative MP, and Anthony Worrall-Thompson in attendance.
 It was backed by David Clelland, Labour MP, John Hemming, Liberal Democrat MP, and Nigel Farage MEP, the leader of UKIP.
 The campaign called for pubs and clubs to be able to choose whether to allow smoking and listed as supporters the Working Men's Club and Institute Union, the Adam Smith Institute, thinktank Progressive Vision and the Manifesto Club.